-Lisa Kinworthy - Band Director
+Lisa Kinworthy - Director of Bands - Assistant Marching Band Director

 I grew up in central Missouri--Tipton and California MO--to be exact.
 Attending California High School, I started marching band in the 8th grade as one of only five 8th graders allowed to march.
 I marched snare drum for 5 years at California.
 I also was in choir, drama, played volleyball, ran track and played basketball.
 I was a member of the Missouri All-State Choir in 1990 and 1991 and went to Europe with the Sound of American Honor Choir in Band as one of 2 students from Missouri.
 We spent 3 weeks in France, Germany, Switzerland and Belgium giving performances and touring the countries.
 My favorite spot was the Medieval Torture Museum in Rothenberg Germany.
 It gave me many ideas for effective discipline :)